port949/doorways/site/content/post/samsung-washer-error-codes.md

-If you are uncomfortable working on your Samsung washer, you should call a certified technician to diagnose and repair the machine.
+If you are uncomfortable working on your Samsung washing machine, you should call a certified technician to diagnose and repair the machine.

-Although many of the error codes we listed can be easily fixed with a few basic tools and common sense, it may be safer to call a professional.
+Although many of the Samsung washer error codes we listed can be easily fixed with a few basic tools and common sense, it may be safer to call a professional.

-As always, the error codes were provided as information only and were not intended as repair advice.
+As always, these fault codes were provided as information only and were not intended as repair advice.
 When in doubt about the problem with your washing machine, you should call the manufacturer or retailer where you purchased the machine.